dillon-cullinan/gQuant/docs/source/index.rst

-.. gQuant documentation master file, created by sphinx-quickstart on Mon May 20 14:16:42 2019.
+.. gQuant documentation main file, created by sphinx-quickstart on Mon May 20 14:16:42 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.